vidimitrov/buildforce-cli/buildforce/README.md

 ## Onboarding

-The `.buildforce` directory is designed to be easily set up for new projects.
+The `buildforce` directory is designed to be easily set up for new projects.
 Follow these steps to initialize the directory structure for your project:

 1. **Create the basic directory structure**:

-   - Create a `.buildforce` folder in your project root
+   - Create a `buildforce` folder in your project root
-   - Within `.buildforce`, create `memory/`, `sessions/completed/`, `sessions/planned/`, and `templates/` folders
+   - Within `buildforce`, create `memory/`, `sessions/completed/`, `sessions/planned/`, and `templates/` folders
    - Create an empty `.active-session` file in the `sessions/` directory

 2. **Copy the template files**:

    - Copy all template files from a reference project or the buildforce repository
-   - Place them in the `.buildforce/templates/` directory
+   - Place them in the `buildforce/templates/` directory

 3. **Generate initial documentation**: